 5 Departments of Medical Education & Biomedical Informatics and Pediatrics, School of Medicine, University of Washington, Seattle, Washington.

+6 School of Informatics and Computing and Pervasive Technology Institute, Indiana University Bloomington. {gcf, xqiu, sekanaya, yangruan}@indiana.edu

 Abstract

 Modern biology has experienced a rapid growth of data that challenges our analytical skills and existing cyberinfrastructure.
 Functional annotation of newly sequenced genomes requires a fusion of standard and novel analytical approaches and computational means.
 Visualization of the protein sequence universe can be instrumental in meeting the need for annotation.
 Current existing resources lack scalable visualization tools to study the structure of the protein sequence universe.
 Here, we discuss a visualization approach based on multi-dimensional scaling that allows creation of a 3D embedding of the protein sequence space.
 We demonstrate the method by creating a 3D representation of prokaryotic clusters of orthologous proteins.
 The merits of the method are examined by comparing the resultant embedding with functional grouping of the original data.